Reservation Automations

 * [Customer](https://docs.seam.co/latest/capability-guides/customer-portals) – identify who the automation belongs to with a `customer_key`.

 * [Spaces](https://docs.seam.co/latest/core-concepts/mapping-your-resources-to-seam-resources) – represent the real-world units your customer manages (i.e. *Room 101* in a hotel, *Studio 3* in a gym).
-Reservations should reference these spaces.
+Each space must be created via [`/spaces/create`](https://docs.seam.co/latest/api/spaces/create) with a `space_key` and assigned devices or entrances **before** you call `push_data`.
+Reservations reference these spaces by `space_key`.

-* Devices or entrances – connect locks, thermostats, or other devices to each Space (e.g., assign the lock in Room 101 to the *Room 101* space)
+* Devices or entrances – connect locks, thermostats, or ACS entrances to each space (e.g., assign the lock in Room 101 to the *Room 101* space).
+Use `device_ids` for smart locks and thermostats, or `acs_entrance_ids` for access control system entrances.

 {% hint style="success" %}